TopOneOfTopOne/ticketee/README.md

 * Using global error rescuing i.e. `rescue_from Pundit::NotAuthorizedError` this is located in ApplicationController
 * nested attributes
 * refactoring css into meaningful class names e.g. changing `btn btn-primary` to `a.edit`
+* rendering just the view and nothing else /app/controllers/attachments_controller
 ### Testing features
 * testing features with capybara
 * factory girl replacing fixtures
 * Stubbing in controller tests
   * `allow(controller).to receive(:current_user).and_return user`
+* Testing javascript with web driver (it opens the browser, physically)

+### Using javascript
+* Note: Turbolinks helps speed up links by using javascript but once you start using javascript it might be an issue
+* removing turbo links